What is Asperger’s Syndrome?

 Early detection and prompt treatment of Asperger’s is the best course of action.
 The earlier a child is diagnosed with the disorder, the better the chance that therapeutic intervention will help manage their symptoms.

 Asperger’s Syndrome Caregiver Tips

 Some of the ways you can help your loved one cope with Asperger’s include:

 - Learn about Asperger’s, ASD, and your loved one’s unique challenges.
 Everyone experiences Asperger’s differently, and you must know how the disorder affects your loved one.
 People with Asperger’s have unique limitations and strengths.
 If you understand how your loved one is special, you can help them capitalize on what they do best and more easily overcome their challenges.

 - Learn how to spot pseudo-science.
 The causes of Asperger’s and ASD are unknown, so you should be skeptical of anyone who claims to know why your loved one has Asperger’s or how they can be “cured.”

-- Be an advocate for your child.
+- Be an advocate for your loved one.
 Teachers and other authority figures often have trouble understanding children with Asperger’s, especially when they are skilled in certain areas.
 Make sure educators know about your child’s sensitivities, behavioral issues, and learning style.
 You and your child have a right to a supportive educational environment, and it’s up to you to advocate for it.

 Asperger’s Syndrome Brain Science